-Previously, there were many solutions available that run on batteries, but in the previous decade, the C-wire concept evolved, and the majority of the new thermostat depends on this low voltage wire for power.
-Until the Birth of smart and learning thermostats, it was nearly impossible to run a thermostat without C-wire or batteries.
-Every manufacturer was making the thermostats that run on C-wire or using batteries.
-But wait!
+Previously, there were many smart thermostat solutions that ran on batteries available on the market.
+Unfortunately for some consumers, the last decade has seen this low-voltage source of power evolve and become preferred choice for the majority of new thermostat coming to market.
+For a while it was nearly impossible to run a thermostat without C-wire or batteries.
+Every manufacturer was making thermostats that ran on C-wire or batteries.

 How to Check if Your Thermostat has a C Wire?